Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

 ### Set Up the Environment Variables

-`x86simulator` requires `VALGRIND_HOME`, `VALGRIND_LIB`, and `PATH` environmental variables to be configured per your host computer configuration.
-Exit out of the Vitis IDE, and set up the following environmental variables and relaunch the Vitis IDE.
+`x86simulator` requires `VALGRIND_HOME`, `VALGRIND_LIB`, and `PATH` environmental variables configured for your host computer configuration.
+Exit the Vitis IDE, and set the following environmental variables, and relaunch the Vitis IDE.
 For example:

 ```
 export PATH=<Install_Path>/valgrind/3.16.1/:$PATH